exyi/coberec/docs/thesis/design.md

 }
 ```

-In such a case, we have to use a full name of the Uri type: `System.Uri.EscapeDataString(Url)`.
+We would have to use the full name: `System.Uri.EscapeDataString(Url)`.
 Using full names everywhere would, however, make all our code longer and, additionally, it does not actually solve our problem.
 `System` corresponds to the namespace only until there is another symbol called `System`: